Cherry Plum

 Cherry Plum belongs to the Prunus genus, and is native to Southeastern Europe to Central Asia.

-⚠️ Cherry Plum is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+⚠️ Cherry Plum is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+These plants are not recommended for homes with children, cats, or dogs.

 Taxonomy